An in-depth look at the duties, responsibilities, schooling, requirements, certifications, job outlook, and salary.

-After passing the National Council Licensure Examination (NCLEX) and attaining an RN license, you must then pursue your Master of Science in Nursing (MSN) degree.
-MSN coursework is more advanced, building on the knowledge gained in an undergraduate program.
+After passing the NCLEX and attaining your RN license, you must pursue your Master of Science in Nursing (MSN) degree.
+MSN coursework is more advanced and builds on the knowledge you’ve gained in an undergraduate program.

 4. Earn a Doctorate Degree

-According to the American Association of College of Nursing (AACN), aspiring nurse educators who seek a career at the highest level at colleges or universities should obtain some doctoral degree in nursing.
-Those who have completed Doctor of Nursing Practice (DNP) or Doctor of Nursing Philosophy (Ph.D.) programs are considered to be those best suited to becoming nurse educators.
-Nursing Ph.D. programs will heavily emphasize research, while DNP programs mainly focus on clinical practice.
+According to the American Association of Colleges of Nursing (AACN), aspiring Nurse Educators who seek a career at the highest level at colleges or universities should obtain a doctoral degree in nursing.
+Those who have completed Doctor of Nursing Practice (DNP) or Doctor of Nursing Philosophy (Ph.D.) programs are considered best suited to becoming Nurse Educators.
+Nursing Ph.D. programs heavily emphasize research, while DNP programs focus on clinical practice.